Our midwives have delivered over 12,000 babies and handle one-third of all births at UC San Diego Health.

 A certified nurse-midwife (CNM) is an advanced nurse practitioner who specializes in pregnancy, birth and postpartum care for healthy, low-risk women and their infants.

-The midwives at UC San Diego Health System are dedicated to providing personal, one-on-one attention to ensure the birth experience you desire.
+The midwives at UC San Diego Health are dedicated to providing personal, one-on-one attention to ensure the birth experience you desire.
 They believe that birth is a natural and normal process and encourage you to have control over your experience.
 In addition to supporting you through your pregnancy and birth, our midwives also offer well-woman care and family planning.

 Personal and Professional Care